Introduction to Beer Olympics

 Oktoberfest

-Oktoberfest, held annually in Munich, Germany, is one of the largest and most famous beer festivals in the world.
-It features traditional Bavarian music, food, and, of course, copious amounts of beer.
+Oktoberfest, which happens every year in Munich, Germany, is one of the biggest and most famous beer festivals anywhere.
+It offers traditional music and food from Bavaria, and, of course, a lot of beer.

 International Beer Games